OmarAly28/fanbase-2026/README.md

 FanRoute was built to solve a simple problem: during major tournaments, fans struggle to discover reliable, Local, community-driven watch parties without digging through scattered social posts or generic event platforms.
+This problem extends even more when you get millions of foreign fans coming to the country with a ticket to a match, but they still want to watch other matches in a suitable enviroment.

 This MVP focuses on safety, moderation, and city-based discovery.